Mahadevan2005/Blogging-Page/README.md

-# Blogging-website
+# Blogging-Page
-It is an static blogging website profile page developed using HTML and CSS.
+It is an static blogging profile page developed using HTML and CSS.